 When the situation warrants issuing a new NTC, the new NTC will include past NTC numbers and information documenting the Network Upgrade change and party requesting the formally approved Network Upgrade change, rationale for the change and approvals for the scope adjustments.

-Modifications of the approval are outlined in Section 8.
+Modifications of the approval are outlined in Section 1.15.1.1.

-A Sample NTC for a Network Upgrade is provided as Appendix A.
+A Sample NTC for a Network Upgrade is provided as Appendix A in this document.

-DISPUTE RESOLUTION
+1.15.1.4 Dispute Resolution